 Most physical or mental activities that are difficult in the moment, are good for you long term.
 Let’s dig into some examples.

-- on building wealth.
-Anyone can do it!
-We get no formal education on building wealth or budgeting.
+- Money: We get no formal education on building wealth or budgeting.
 The only way to get good at it is to learn about it and put it into practice.
 This takes time and is challenging.
 Getting your financial life in order takes away a huge amount of stress.
 Who doesn’t want that?
-Check out this
+Check out this guide on building wealth.
+Anyone can do it!

 All of the above examples require real effort and hard work.
 You have to be willing to be uncomfortable and embrace the suck.
 Go into it with the knowledge that you will come out the other side far better for it.
 This applies to all difficult things in life.
 Learn to lean into discomfort.

 How I Stopped Avoiding what I sucked at